-Impacts associated with the proposal that require offsetting include the removal of 12.98 hectares of native vegetation, and associated habitat for threatened biota.
+Impacts associated with the proposal that require offsetting include the removal of 13.46 ha of native vegetation, and associated habitat for threatened biota.
+In addition, partial impacts to 0.58 ha of PCT 1600 adjacent to the site have also been assessed and offset as have indirect impacts to 0.99 ha of native vegetation.

 Impacts within the proposal site that require biodiversity offsets are shown on Figure 9.1.